jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

 (3) Nothing in this section affects the operation of sections 57, 57A, 57B, and 57C.
 (4) No variation, addition, or removal of a condition made under subsection (1) applies to a spectrum licence that was registered before the date of that variation, addition, or removal.

-### 12 Part 13 of this Act to cease to apply to frequencies registered under this Act
+### 12 Part 13 to cease to apply to frequencies registered under this Act
 [Repealed]

 ## Part 3 — Registration

 ### 13 When instruments deemed registered
-Every instrument registered under this Act shall be deemed to be registered for the purposes of this Act at the time recorded in the Register as the time at which the instrument was registered.
+Every instrument registered under this Act shall be deemed to be registered for the purposes of this Act at the time recorded in the register as the time at which the instrument was registered.

 ### 14 Instruments to be in duplicate and witnessed
 [Repealed]